 - Whether or not they want surgery

-- Questions about cost of the procedure, anesthesia, and facility fees
+- Questions about the cost of the procedure, anesthesia, and facility fees

 - Questions about when they can resume exercise and how it will affect their ability to exercise